Best mirrorless camera 2022: top compact system cameras reviewed

 Pitched as Sony’s ‘standard’ mirrorless camera, the fourth addition to the A7 line is an all-rounder with premium performance.
 As good for stills as it is for video, the A7 IV benefits from a 33MP full-frame sensor.
 Paired with the same Bionz chip found in the flagship A1, it hits an ideal sweet spot between detail and low-light performance.
 Recording skills are similarly strong: footage is sharp and clean out of the camera, while a range of tools and profiles give filmmakers plenty to play with.
 A fully articulating touchscreen also makes it easier to frame yourself.
 It’s fairly pricey compared to some APS-C and Micro Four Thirds alternatives and suffers from cropped footage in certain circumstances, but the A7 IV is still the most compelling mirrorless hybrid for most people right now.

-The flagship of Fujifilm’s retro-inspired X Series range, the X-T4 is a true all-rounder in the mould of Ian Botham (and thankfully lacking in Beefy’s iffy politics and dress sense).
+The former flagship of Fujifilm’s retro-inspired X Series range, the X-T4 remains a true all-rounder in the mould of Ian Botham (and thankfully lacking in Beefy’s iffy politics and dress sense).
 Capable of rattling off richly coloured and pin-sharp stills at a brisk 15fps (30fps with a crop), it’ll also capture beautiful 4K video at up to 60fps.
 It’s built like a tank too, which makes it a touch on the heavy side for vlogging and such – but with its stonking battery life and a reasonable price tag, we’re happy to endure a bit of arm-ache.

 Canon EOS R6